 “But those things which proceed out of the mouth come forth from the heart; and they defile the man.”

 The Lord said to Peter, “Whatever enters the mouth goes into the stomach and then out of the body.
 But the things that come out of the mouth come from the heart, and these make a man ‘unclean.’
 For out of the heart come evil thoughts, murder, adultery, sexual immorality, theft, false testimony, slander.
 These are what make a man ‘unclean’; but eating with unwashed hands does not make him ‘unclean.
 Get your heart cleansed by the blood of Christ and you are clean

-God operated in terms of a covenant.
+However, God operated in terms of a covenant.
 It is a treaty between two separate nations, a form of binding agreement which they solemnly ratify.
 It is a marriage commitment between a man and a woman.
-Nothing will fail of all that God has promised to do for us.
-We must never lose sight of the divine covenant.
+Nothing will fail if God has promised to do for us.
+Furthermore we must never lose sight of the divine covenant.
 Christians have to learn to see our own security not in terms of our religious emotions, nor in terms of our fluctuating feelings, nor with reference to our varied experiences but in terms of God’s.